patrickbwarren/inkscape-survex-export/README.md

     + bearing of orientation line (in degrees);
     + tolerance to equate stations (in m);
     + an option to restrict conversion to a named layer;
-* options to change the default line colors in the 'Colors' tab;
+* in the 'Colors' tab, options to change the default line colors;
-* a reminder of the expected drawing conventions in the 'Help' tab.
+* in the 'Help' tab, a reminder of the expected drawing conventions.

 Usually the drawing will be made by tracing over a scannned image of a drawn-up survey.
 The following conventions are observed: